 Inline hockey is similar to ice hockey, from which it is derived in the late 1980s.
 The game is played by two teams consisting of four skaters and one goalie on a dry rink divided into two halves by a center line, and with one protective net at each end of the rink.
 Beyond the obvious differences between ice and inline skates, there are a few other things setting inline apart from the game on ice.
 Inline hockey is played as a non-checking sport.
 Contact is allowed, but only when aiming to play the puck.
 Players tend to have more time on the puck, and the game is more free flowing.

-Inline Roller Hockey features in The World Games 2013; check the event calendar for details about when it is scheduled.
+Inline Roller Hockey featured in The World Games 2013; check the event calendar for all details.

 DID YOU KNOW THAT...?

 Roller inline hockey's speed and spectacle make it successful by any standard.
 It is played on skates that have generally four wheels attached in an "in-line" configuration, with a stick and with a puck.
 The game goes over two periods of 20 minutes.
 Four skaters and a goalie per team on a smooth surface that could be wooden, asphalt or cement.
 The field of play's dimensions may vary between 20 and 30 meters in width and 40 and 60 meters in length.

 The order in which the first two words are arranged in the sport's official denomination, roller inline hockey, stakes out a legitimate claim by the International Roller Sports Federation, FIRS.
 Inline skating is a roller sport, inline hockey should therefore be considered as one too.